Schedule Your Estate Planning Consultation OR "Don't Go Broke" Strategy Session 404-549-5001

 Here’s how a Miller Trust works in Georgia.

-The Miller Trust is a document that describes the rules of the trust and names a trustee.
 The Georgia Department of Community Health has a preferred format for the trust document.
 Once the trust document is signed by the Medicaid applicant, their agent under a power of attorney, or their conservator, then the trustee can take the document to a bank and open a checking account.
 Each month the Medicaid applicant will transfer their income from their personal checking account to the QIT checking account.
 Then the trustee will pay the approved medical expenses out of the trust.
 The Miller Trust checking account will not retain any money.

 If you or a loved one falls into this category, call The Estate & Asset Protection Law Firm immediately at 404-370-0696 and let us establish the Miller Trust for you or your loved one.
 Medicaid will not be approved until the trust is set up.